data-dot-all/dataall/documentation/userguide/docs/datasets.md

 ### KMS key policy
 In the KMS key policy we need to grant explicit permission to the pivot role.
-Note that this block is needed even if permissions for the principal `"AWS": "arn:aws:iam::111122223333:root"` are given.
+At a minimum the following permissions are needed for the pivotRole:

 ```
 {